Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Methodology

 \subsection{Model and Function Design}

-\paragraph{Design of $\pi_{\bm{\theta}}(\cdot \mid \mathcal{C})$}
+\paragraph{Design of $\pi_{\theta}(\cdot \mid \mathcal{C})$}

-Since different permutations of the selected records may lead to different final responses, we adopt the Plackett–Luce (PL) model, which assigns probabilities to profiles based on the scores of individual user records.
-Therefore, $\pi_{\bm{\theta}}(\cdot \mid \mathcal{C})$ defines a distribution over all $N! / (N - K)!$ permutations of length $K$ drawn from the user's $N$ history records.
+Since different permutations of the selected records may lead to different responses, we adopt the Plackett–Luce (PL) ranking model, which assigns probabilities to profiles based on the scores of individual user records.
+Therefore, $\pi_{\theta}(\cdot \mid \mathcal{C})$ defines a distribution over all $N! / (N - K)!$ permutations of length $K$ drawn from the user's $N$ history records.
 The probability assigned to a specific profile $\mathcal{P}$ is given by:

-where $S = \sum_{i=1}^{N} f_{\bm{\theta}}(h_i; \mathcal{C})$, and $f_{\bm{\theta}}(\cdot)$ is the user record encoder that outputs a propensity score in $[0, 1]$ for each record, indicating the model’s tendency to include that record in the user profile.
+where $S = \sum_{i=1}^{N} f_{\theta}(h_i; \mathcal{C})$, and $f_{\theta}(\cdot)$ is the user record encoder that outputs a propensity score in $[0, 1]$ for each record, indicating the model’s tendency to include that record in the user profile.
 During training, profiles are generated by sampling $K$ records without replacement based on Equation~\ref{eq:plackett-luce}.
 At inference time, the top-$K$ records ranked by propensity scores are selected.
-Because our user record encoder is order-aware and rewards are assigned to ordered sets, the learned propensity score can be interpreted as each record’s contribution to the selected set.
-We further show in Section~\ref{sec:ranking_acc} that this ordering achieves higher final utility compared with other baselines.
+Because the PL model is order-sensitive and rewards are assigned to ordered sets, the learned propensity score can be interpreted as each record’s contribution to the selected profile.
+We empirically demonstrate in Section~\ref{sec:topk} that this ordering achieves higher final utility compared with other baselines.

-\paragraph{Design of $f_{\bm{\theta}}$}
+\paragraph{Design of $f_{\theta}$}